How it all began

 In 1994, a Dutch lady Ellen Broerse started corresponding to one man in Bangkwang prison in Thailand.
-This one act has since developed to embrace hundreds of prisoners in various Thai prisons.
-The team in Perth has been visiting Thailand since 1995 and focus mainly on prisons in Bangkok and surrounding areas.
+This one act has developed to embrace hundreds of prisoners in various Thai prisons.
+A team from Perth have been visiting Thailand since 1995 and they focused mainly on prisons in Bangkok and surrounding areas.

-Many of the inmates both men and women come from developing countries such as Burma, Cambodia, Malaysia, Laos, Nepal and some African countries.
-The majority of them are serving LIFE sentences for picking up a parcel containing drugs in Bangkok.
-Their countries have no social security, so out of sheer despair they became drug mules in order to earn a quick dollar.
+Many of the inmates both men and women came from developing countries such as Burma, Cambodia, Malaysia, Laos, Nepal and some African countries.
+The majority of them were serving Life sentences for drug related offenses.
+Their countries had no social security, so out of sheer despair they became drug mules in order to earn a quick dollar.
 Most of them were unemployed, hungry and hopeless and had nothing to lose.
-Many of them only did this once, were tipped off, thrown into jail and were never paid a cent.
-Now behind bars, they are very remorseful.
+Now behind bars, they were very remorseful.

 Through letters written by volunteers, the prisoners find renewed strength, hope and encouragement.
 They experience God’s love through people who care for and about them, where their own families had often abandoned and forsaken them.

 2012 expansion to Isaan

 This is the year a second team started visiting prisons in Thailand, this time in north-east Isaan.
 This area is not a popular tourist destination, mostly rural and impoverished but home to about 22 million people.
 The team visits annually.
 Every year new prisons are added to the list and expansion opportunities exist to include many more in the future.

 There are about 40 prisons in Isaan alone and they vary from provincial, central to high security prisons.
 Hope Behind Bars Inc were legally registered as a charity in Brisbane, Queensland and supports the Thai team that is operational in Isaan.
 The Thai team under leadership of Pastor Klom Kaenpudcha in partnership with Hope Church Udonthani, ministers to about 7 prisons and supports many released prisoners as they transition from prison to life after their release.